^^^*^^^^*^^^^*^^^^*^^^^*^^^^*^^^

 Grayson gave an uncanny grin.
 Then turned to the crowd " Everyone give it up for…."

 "i'll go get them."
-Mason excused himself, hurrying to the car.
+He excused himself, hurrying to the car.

 Rain watched.
-The music turned back on, as the people returned to their carefree moment.
-Their bodies sway to every rhythm of the beat.
+The music turned back on, and the people returned to their carefree moment.
+Their bodies swayed to every rhythm of the beat.

 She glanced through the crowd and then her gaze stopped at the woods.

-The darkness within, a deeper shade than ever.
+The darkness within was a deeper shade than ever.

-"Your phone is still glitching?"
-A guy by her side asked his friend.
+"Its still glitching?"
+A guy by her side inquired.

 Rain's brows drew closer.

-But then went back to normal as people cheered loudly for Grayson, chugging the little drink he had left.
+She thought,then went back to normal as the cheers for Greyson grew louder as he chugged the little drink he had left.